 *Now known as "The Ironworkers Memorial Second Narrows Crossing"

-A persistent challenge was out-of-control ships colliding with the bridge and knocking the centre-span into the harbour.
+A persistent challenge was out-of-control ships colliding with the bridge and knocking spans into the harbour.

 After struggling with unending repairs and maintenance, the province made the decision to buy and replace the old bridge.
 The plan was to create a massive new, state-of-the-art, 6-lane bridge across the inlet, that would forever eliminate the tedious delays created when the lift-span had to be raised to let sea traffic pass.
 Plans were drawn, engineers reviewed the stresses and strains, and Dominion Bridge Company agreed to build it.
 It was going to be great!
 A huge, state-of-the-art, steel-arch bridge that would allow Vancouverites to cross back and forth quickly and easily at any time.